Load Cell Mounting and Installation Best Practices

 1) Choose The Right Frame and Fixture

 An optimal frame design should maximize stiffness but minimize weight and costs.
-The frame must be sturdy enough to support the maximum weight borne by the measuring device (including overload), and rigid enough to withstand deformation and flexing.
+The frame must be sturdy enough to support the maximum weight borne by the measuring device (including overload).
+It should also be rigid enough to withstand deformation and flexing.
 The supporting features to the structure should be rigid.

 The fixture design should minimize unintended inputs from the surrounding environment.
 Vibrations, thermal expansion, mechanical deformation, and stray electrical current can cause false readings and damage to or failure of the load cell.